TerraConstructs/intro-workshop/workshop/content/english/20-typescript/30-hello-cdk/300-cdk-watch.md

   return {
     statusCode: 200,
     headers: { "Content-Type": "text/plain" },
-    body: `Good Night, CDK!
+    body: `Good Night, CDKTF!
 You've hit ${event.path}\n` };
 };
 {{</highlight>}}

-Once you save the changes to your Lambda code file, `cdk watch` will recognize that your file has changed and trigger a new deployment.
+Once you save the changes to your Lambda code file, `cdktf watch` will recognize that your file has changed and trigger a new deployment.
 In this case, it will recognize that we can hotswap the lambda asset code, so it will bypass a CloudFormation deployment and deploy directly to the Lambda service instead.